alexlewer/scentlab-ble/README.md

 4. Search for **ScentLab BLE Diffuser**.
 5. Enter the diffuser's Bluetooth MAC address.
 Leave the application password blank unless you explicitly enabled a four-character password in ScentLab.

-The phone app should be closed while Home Assistant controls the diffuser because many inexpensive BLE peripherals accept only one active connection.
+The phone app should be closed while Home Assistant controls the diffuser as the device will only accept one active connection.
+Also ensure that your bluetooth adaptor in Home Assistant is set to **Scanning Mode → Active** under **Settings → Bluetooth**.

 ## Current behavior